Bournemouth 1-4 Tottenham Hotspur

 Goal!

 Goal!
 Bournemouth 1, Tottenham Hotspur 3.
 Son Heung-Min (Tottenham Hotspur) left footed shot from very close range to the bottom left corner.
-Assisted by Christian Eriksen following a fast break.
+Assisted by Christian Eriksen with a through ball following a fast break.

 Victor Wanyama (Tottenham Hotspur) wins a free kick in the defensive half.